 - If you own, what is the current value of your home?

-- What are your other assets; car, investments, savings?
+- Do you own other assets; car, investments, savings?

 - What are your monthly liabilities, including regular bills and payments?